joelberkeley/spidr/README.md

 ### Install

+We have built and tested spidr on Ubuntu Linux 22.04 but expect it will work on most Linux distributions.
+If spidr doesn't work on your platform, [get in touch](#contact).
+Installers require `curl`.

 To install spidr, install a PJRT plugin.
 A plugin executes a spidr program, and determines what hardware your program will run on.
-The installers require `curl` to download artefacts.
-You can install the CPU plugin, with
+You can install the CPU plugin with
 ```
 pack install pjrt-plugin-xla-cpu
 ```
 or read the [plugin documentation](pjrt-plugins/README.md) for the CUDA-enabled GPU plugin and custom plugin builds.

-We have built and tested spidr on Ubuntu Linux 22.04.
-If you're on another platform and spidr doesn't work for you, [get in touch](#contact).

 ### Motivation

 We made spidr to try out modern programming language capabilities in machine learning systems.
 To this end, we chose [Idris](https://github.com/idris-lang/Idris2) for the API; Idris is a general-purpose purely functional programming language with a particularly expressive type system.
 We also wanted to build something performant enough for working machine learning practitioners.
-Implementing efficient low-level linear algebra is not one of the project goals, so we opted to build on existing compiler and hardware accelerator technologies.
-We use OpenXLA's [PJRT](https://openxla.org/) as it provides straightforward support for many devices and compilers.
+Implementing efficient low-level linear algebra is not one of the project goals, so we opted to build on existing compiler and hardware accelerator technologies, and use [OpenXLA](https://openxla.org/)'s PJRT.

 ### What can spidr do?